cheruvulakshmikarreddy2010/AI-ToDo-Generator/README.md

-# Smart To-Do List Generator
+# AI To-Do List Generator

 A Flask-based web application that generates a personalized to-do list based on a user's goal, deadline, and priority.